Ossitech/M5StickRangeFinder/README.md

 | Rx | Tx (G0) |
 | Tx | Rx (G26) |

-These are all hardware connections needed for this project to work.
+These are all hardware connections that are needed for this project to work.

 ### Creating a housing for the device
 I will use my 3D printer to create a